diaorui/peek-deck/robotics.md

 **[I’m building a small expressive desk robot — would love honest feedback & ideas](https://www.reddit.com/r/robotics/comments/1pugpsi/im_building_a_small_expressive_desk_robot_would/)**

 Hey everyone 👋 I’m experimenting with a small desktop robot, loosely inspired by things like Dasai Mochi—but the goal isn’t just looks.
 I want it to actually do useful, fun things on your desk.
 I’m still very early and deliberately not sharing visuals yet.
 I want feedback on the concept, not the design.
-Rough idea of what it can do (not final): Show different expressions / moods Play custom sounds (alerts, reactions, reminders) Sensor-based interactions (presence, touch, motion, etc.) Act as a clock / desk companion Simple navigation cues (like next turn, ETA hints) Phone notifications for calls & apps (glanceable, not annoying) Constraints I’m working with: Target price: ~₹4,000 INR (~$45–50 USD) Small, desk-friendly, low power Not trying to replace a phone or smart speaker More “ambient & expressive” than voice-heavy Would really love your thoughts on: Which of these sound genuinely useful vs just novelty?
+Rough idea of what it can do (not final): Show different expressions / moods Play custom sounds (alerts, reactions, reminders) Sensor-based interactions (presence, touch, motion, etc.) Act as a clock / desk companion Simple navigation cues (like next turn, ETA hints if I make it smaller in size and can be used as a keychain or can sit on car dashboard) Phone notifications for calls & apps (glanceable, not annoying) Constraints I’m working with: Target price: ~₹4,000 INR (~$45–50 USD) Small, desk-friendly, low power Not trying to replace a phone or smart speaker More “ambient & expressive” than voice-heavy Would really love your thoughts on: Which of these sound genuinely useful vs just novelty?
 What would you remove first to keep costs down?
 At this price, what would you expect — and what would disappoint you?
 Any cool interaction ideas you wish desk robots did better?
 Hardware / UX mistakes you’ve seen others make?
 Would you rather this be hackable/open or polished & closed?
 I’m not selling anything—just trying to learn from people who’ve built robots, worked with embedded systems, or owned desk gadgets that got boring after a week 😅 If you have opinions (even harsh ones), I’m all ears.
 And if there’s a better subreddit for this, please let me know!
 Thanks 🙏

-23m ago
+54m ago

 ---